51f4 Help | Reading Groups for Everyone Skip to content

 See Terms and conditions for more details.

-The Reading Agency works with publishers and other partners like Orange and the BBC to bring you offers and initiatives for reading groups, writing groups and book clubs.
-These may be a free book set for your group, invitations to read and comment on a new author's work, ideas for your group to discuss, authors who are available to come and talk to your group, posters and publicity materials to promote a reading initiative and national reading schemes and promotions your group can get involved with.
+The Reading Agency works with publishers and other partners like book prizes and festivals to bring you offers and initiatives for reading groups and book clubs.
+These may be a free book set for your group, invitations to read and comment on a new author’s work, ideas for your group to discuss, authors who are available to come and talk to your group, posters and publicity materials to promote a reading initiative and national reading schemes and promotions your group can get involved with.

-Go to Offers to find out about the latest promotions, giveaways and events.
+Go to the Noticeboard to find out about the latest promotions, giveaways and events.
 If you want to follow any of the offers up, you will find contact details at the end of each listing.

 Why should I put information about my reading group on Reading Groups for Everyone?